-Thin, patchy grass is usually an indicator of a bigger problem.
+Patchy, thin grass is usually an indicator of a bigger problem.
 It may be tempting to simply add fertilizer or spread grass seeds, but trying the wrong solution could actually make things worse.
 Until you know what’s causing the problem, you won’t be able to successfully overcome it.

 - Compacted or hard soil.
 If your soil is too hard (compacted), it creates a hostile environment for growing grass.
-As a result, roots lack air and are not able to access the nutrients they need to grow.
-In this case, lawn aeration and top dressings with compost or our own Prescription Organic Matter soil amendment are often a big help.
+When soil is packed down, it prevents roots from getting the air and nutrients they need to grow, resulting in thin grass.
+In this case, lawn aeration and soil amendments are often helpful.

-- The lawn has not had been properly watered or mowed.
-Good cultural practices like proper mowing and lawn watering can go a long way toward preventing thin patchy lawns and bringing them back to health.
+- The lawn has not been properly watered or mowed.
+Good lawn care practices like proper mowing and lawn watering can go a long way toward preventing thin patchy lawns and bringing them back to health.

 - Not enough fertilizer.
-Lawns need a soil with the proper pH and a balanced composition of nitrogen, phosphorous and potassium to do their best.
-You can find out more about proper fertilization techniques on our Do-It-Yourself Lawn Maintenance page.
-If you’re in our area, we have a variety of Fertilizer packages to meet your needs.
+Lawns need soil with the proper pH and a balanced composition of nitrogen, phosphorus, and potassium to stay in top condition.
+You can learn more about proper fertilization techniques on our fertilization page.
+If you’re in our service area, we have a variety of fertilizer packages custom-tailored to fix your patchy lawn.

 - A disease or insect problem is occurring.
-Lawn diseases, or insects like Japanese Beetles and grubs, can create thin, patchy grass.
+Lawn diseases, such as powdery mildew, or insects like Japanese Beetles and grubs, can create thin, patchy grass.

-If you’re within our Twin Cities metro lawn care service area, you can call us for an appointment.
-A Rainbow licensed lawn care technician will identify the problem and give you the solution for how to fix patchy grass and give you a thicker, healthier lawn.
+If you’re within our Minneapolis and St. Paul metro lawn care service area, you can call us to schedule a consultation.
+A Rainbow Lawncare consultant will identify the problem and give you the solution for how to fix patchy grass and give you a thicker, healthier lawn.

-If you are not within our service area, soil testing is generally available through your local agricultural extensions.
-Check for one in your area and use the information you find on our website to help guide you to a thicker, greener, healthier lawn.
+If you are not within our service area, soil testing may be available through your local agricultural extension office.
+Check for one in your area and use the information provided on their website to guide you to a thicker, greener, healthier lawn.

 Challenged by a thin patchy lawn?